ato-codes/PDF-Content-Extractor/README.md

 # PDF Content Extractor

 .
-A simple python code for extracting contents of given pdf file.
-Based on [PyPDF2](https://pypi.org/project/PyPDF2/) module
+Project based simple python code for extracting contents of given pdf file.
+Based on [PyPDF2](https://pypi.org/project/PyPDF2/) module.

 . if [PyPDF2](https://pypi.org/project/PyPDF2/) is not installed you can install it through this code from the options.